usnistgov/feasst/CONTRIBUTING.rst

 * wl lj comparison is off
 * Python interface cannot take a system pointer to modify system (e.g., perturb, in monte_carlo/tutorial/test_lj_model.py.bak
 * IF using argtype for custom object, considering single string constructors.
 E.g., for position in cylinder.h, use {"point0", "0 0 0"}
+* Python debug script: easy for user to run gdb/valgrind
+* Toggle more debug levels, and localized to certain files/plugins, etc
+* force precompute when reinitializing system, criteria, etc in MonteCarlo
+* MonteCarlo subclass Simulation
+* swig python wrap arguments std::istream and std::ostream for serialization
+* add citations to tutorials (reweighting, etc) and also citation suggestions for MC objects